-Growing your troop is a great way to share the power of the Girl Scout experience and there are many ways to get the word out, like hanging posters at your girl's school, using social media to reach families in your community.
+Growing your troop is a great way to share the power of the Girl Scout experience and there are many ways to get the word out, like hanging posters at your girls' schools, using social media to reach families in your community, or including your troop in your council's Opportunity Catalog or Troop Catalog.

-Contact your specific staff representative manager for marketing and recruitment materials.
+Contact your GSGCF community manager or member engagement specialist for marketing and recruitment materials.